Japanese Green tea is some of the best tea in the world. It is quite different from Chinese green tea. Here's what you need to know before you buy.

 Pesticides in Japanese Green Tea

-Japanese green teas are picked at a low altitude which means insects can be a problem.
+Japanese green teas are picked at a low altitude, which means insects can be a problem.
 This is particularly true for teas picked in the summer months when the insects are active.

-If you are concerned about pesticides, the best advice is to stick with first flush teas or organically grown tea and you’ll be fine.
+If you are concerned about pesticides, the best advice is to stick with first flush teas or organically grown tea, and you'll be fine.

-Brewing Japanese Green Tea
+How To Make Japanese Green Tea

 - Water Temperature: As a very general guide, most experts recommend relatively cool water 158-167°F (70-75°C), with 1 heaping teaspoon (4-6 g) per 7 – 8 ounces (225-250 ml) of filtered water.